MonoTech01/CCNA_Study_Note/Configure Cisco VTP/VTP Overview.md

 Key Takeaway:
 VTP simplifies VLAN management but requires careful configuration to avoid unintended consequences.
 Understanding VTP modes and configuration revision numbers is crucial for successful implementation.

+After removing Switch-7 from the production network, you delete a few VLANs from that switch.
+Before adding that switch back into the network, what should you do to avoid accidental VLAN deletion on the remaining switches in the VTP domain?

+Make sure Switch-7 is using DTP
+Make sure Switch-7 is configured for 802.1Q encapsulation Make sure Switch-7 has a higher configuration revision number than the rest of the VTP domain Make sure Switch-7 is configured administratively as a trunk

+Make sure Switch-7 has a lower configuration revision number than the rest of the VTP domain => correct